-So it’s a new year and things in your online, creative business have changed a bit recently?
+So it’s a new year and things in your business have changed in the last 365 days?
 Or maybe it’s just time to update your website for all the huge opportunities you know are coming your way this new year?

-Regardless of what brought you here, refreshing your website for the new year sounds like it takes longer than it actually does.
+Regardless of what brought you here, refreshing or revamping your website sounds like it takes longer than it actually does.
 Because it’s really just a few simple steps you can do in an afternoon.

-To keep your to-do list short and sweet, these are 5 easy steps to give your website a quick glow up to start the new year off right.
+Let’s keep your to-do list short and sweet with this quick glow up to help start the new year off right!

 If you don’t have a copyright in the footer of your website at all, don’t worry!
 It’s never too late to add it in.
 And if you’re wondering if you’re even allowed to copyright your website without a bunch of paperwork and legal fees, the answer is YES!

 As long as your website is original work (even if it’s a customized template), it’s copyrighted as soon as it’s published.
-All you need to do is add a little copyright notice at the bottom of your footer.
+All you need to do is add a small copyright notice at the bottom of your footer.
 You might have already seen it on other websites, but here’s an example of what it can look like:

 Whichever year it is now, go ahead and update the year on your copyright to the current year.
 If you want your copyright to cover all of the years that your website has been live, then you’ll want to add the year it was first published like this: